tensorpack/tensorpack/docs/tutorial/trainer.md

 In fact, the steps per epoch can be any number and it only affects the [schedule of callbacks](callback.html).
 In other words, an "epoch" in tensorpack is the __default period to run callbacks__ (validation, summary, checkpoint, etc.).
-It has nothing to do with your dataset.
+So this assumption effectively puts no extra constraints.

 ### Built-in Trainers